This blog post is updated on 09-March-2021.

-From the , it is pretty clear that a lot of people are showing high interest in service mesh in their project and many are already using in Production.
+From the latest CNCF annual survey of 2020, it is pretty clear that a lot of people are showing high interest in service mesh in their project and many are already using in production.
 Nearly 69% are evaluating Istio, and 64% are evaluating Linkerd.
-You might not know that Linkerd was the first service mesh in the market but Istio made the service meshes more popular.
 Both projects are cutting edge and very competitive, makes a tough choice to select one.
-In this blog post, we will learn about Istio and Linkerd architecture, their moving parts, and compare their offerings to help you make an informed decision.
+In this blog post, we will learn about Istio and Linkerd architecture, their moving parts, and compare Linkerd vs Istio offerings to help you make an informed decision.

 Over the past few years, Microservices architecture has become a more popular style in designing software applications.
 In this architecture, we breakdown the application into independently deployable services.
 The services are usually lightweight, polyglot in nature, and often managed by various functional teams.
 This architecture style works well until a certain point when the number of these services becomes higher, difficult to manage and they are not simple anymore.
 This leads to challenges in managing various aspects like security, network traffic control, and observability.
 A service mesh helps address these challenges.